Apicat Docs

 CA and client certificates

-You can add and manage certificates in Apidog to enable authentication when sending requests.
+You can add and manage certificates in Apicat to enable authentication when sending requests.

-You can also add a custom CA certificate to Apidog.
-If an endpoint uses a certificate that's registered with an internal certificate registry, requests sent from Apidog will fail with SSL Error: Self signed certificate.
+You can also add a custom CA certificate to Apicat.
+If an endpoint uses a certificate that's registered with an internal certificate registry, requests sent from Apicat will fail with SSL Error: Self signed certificate.
 Adding a custom CA certificate will enable you to send requests to the endpoint without needing to turn off SSL verification.

 Managing certificates#

-In the Apidog settings, you can view installed certificates, add a new certificate, or remove a certificate.
+In the Apicat settings, you can view installed certificates, add a new certificate, or remove a certificate.

 1